iamnotbobby/Lethal-Company-Modpack/README.md

 This windows powershell script installs BepInEx dependency, MoreCompany, and other additional mods listed under credits.

-Initially, this was made to ease the additional installation of the Skinwalkers mod alongside MoreCompany for my friends, but feel free to use it if you'd like.
+Initially, this was made to ease the additional installation of additional mods for [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) for my friends, but feel free to use it if you'd like.

 ## Installing